 Stimulants such as Vyvanse are the most common form of ADHD treatment.
 They often work in the body quickly so that the medication may relieve symptoms faster.
 However, this doesn’t mean that stimulants are your only option.
 Strattera is one example of an ADHD medication that doesn’t fall under the common class of stimulant-type drugs.

 Ultimately, you and your doctor can decide which of these two ADHD medications might work best for you.
 It’s important to remember that there is no cure for ADHD.
-However, you can get some symptoms relief with consistent treatment.
+However, you can get some symptom relief with consistent treatment.